Joseph14078/JoAuth/README.md

 # JoAuth
 Authentication system used in some of my projects.
+(MongoDB based)